Tauvic/DriverAwareness/README.md

 The "Driver Coach" is a system that will help the driver of a car to improve its safety by providing feedback just like any regular coach.
 The system is based on a camera and sensors that monitor the driver's behaviour during a road trip.

+### Following a step by step approach

+Developing a driver monitoring system is not a trivial task.
+And there are several ways to get there.
+The easiest is of course just to buy such a system from a reliable supplier or develop one using a toolkit.
+But this may be expensive or not suit your needs.
+And how do you get the expertise to choose the right solution?
+I decided to try to develop one myself to see how far I can come.
+Its an interesting project.

 * Develop a basic prototype
     * learn more about the subject of safe driving, sensors, data processing, machine learning
     * find out if its possible to develop a cost effective solution